h82258652/windows-uwp.zh-cn/windows-apps-src/gaming/glsl-to-hlsl-reference.md

-## 将 GLSL 预定义的全局变量移植到 HLSL
+## Porting GLSL pre-defined global variables to HLSL

-使用该表将 GLSL 预定义的全局变量移植到 HLSL。
+Use this table to port GLSL pre-defined global variables to HLSL.

 <table>
 <colgroup>